Gullwolf/ProofWeLiveInASimulation/README.md

 # ProofWeLiveInASimulation
-A Simulation code that maps out birth and death
+A Simulation code that maps out birth, death and money